 If the notificationContentType is invalid for a given operation (refer to oneM2M TS-0001 [6] Table 9.6.8-4: Default and allowed values of notificationContentType) the request shall be rejected with a “BAD_REQUEST” Response Status Code.

 Recv-6.5.
-The following step is in addition to the procedures defined in clause 7.3.3.7:
+The following steps are in addition to the procedures defined in clause 7.3.3.7:

 If a <crossResourceSubscription> Hosting CSE ID is removed from associatedCrossResourceSub, the Hosting CSE shall send a Notify request for Subscription Deletion, using the procedures in clause 7.5.1.2.4, to the <crossResourceSubscription> Hosting CSE.